Winning debates is an immensely helpful skill to have in life.

 And Make Them Look Sneaky

-All politicians use a very common theme of “defend and attack” or “defend and change topic” to answering questions.
-Trump does it almost always, Clinton does it most of the times (but a few notable times she didn’t and left her side open to counter-attacks: watch an example here).
+Trump does it almost always, while Clinton does it most of the times (but a few notable times she didn’t and left her side open to counter-attacks: watch an example here).

-It will give you double the points as it will also show your opponent as the party who’s trying to play games to get off the thorny issues.
+It will give you double the points as it will look like your opponent is using unfair debate techniques to get off the thorny issues.

 Watch Trump execute it to perfection and get a major cheer out of it (this is right after the “thank you” move) :